Villars

 Similar article

-1. Thank you for this beautiful page of history, my first village as a cross-country ski instructor with Abdelmachi as village chief and Alain Belloc as center chief, magnificent region,
+1. Thank you for this lovely page of history.
+My first village as a cross-country ski instructor, with Abdelmachi as village chief and Alain Belloc as center manager.
+A magnificent region.

 Thank you 🙏

 2. Thank you so much for these photos and videos.
-I went there every year with my parents, sometimes even in summer and winter, and I had unforgettable experiences at Villars Palace.
-I am really disappointed that Club Med did not keep this village in its catalog (same for Wengen).
+I used to go there every year with my parents, sometimes even in both summer and winter, and I had some unforgettable experiences at Villars Palace.
+I'm really disappointed that Club Med didn't keep this resort in its portfolio (the same goes for Wengen).

-3. On the list of CdVs, there is an error: summer 1974, it is not Pierre Jallat but myself: Philippe Labat.
+3. There's an error on the list of CdV members: for summer 1974, it's not Pierre Jallat but myself: Philippe Labat.

-I have other information relating to Villars that I could send you: what do you think?
+I have other information about Villars that I could send you: what do you think?

 Best regards,